kkapuria3/BestBuy-GPU-Bot/README.md

 ```
 I took bits from best open and closed sourced bots and made this simple bot.
 Please star my repo if this contribution helped you !
 Its FREEE !

+** CREDIT CARD INFORMATION IS NOT USED.
+BOT WILL ALSO RUN WITHOUT CVV INFORMATION; just not do FINAL CHECKOUT
 ```

 <img src="bb_kk.png" width="650" height="450">